 If you’re anything like me, you’re a city dweller who dreams of luscious garden greens, bright blossoms, and self-grown foods.
-A few years ago while living in New York City, my thumb decided it was time to turn green, and I was hit with the bug to build and cultivate my own garden.
+A few years ago, while living in New York City, my thumb decided it was time to turn green, and I was hit with the bug to build and cultivate my own garden.
 The trouble was, it was stuck smack dab in the middle of a large city.
-The only flowers nearby where ones arranged in fancy flower shops and the nearest community garden was too far away for a weekly commute.
+The only flowers nearby were those arranged in fancy flower shops, and the nearest community garden was too far away for a weekly commute.

 - How much natural light does my space get?

-- When direction does the sun enter my space?
+- In what direction does the sun enter my space?